 What He is saying is, stop getting hung up on the exact words that I am saying and listen to what I am trying to communicate.
 This portion of Scripture can be used as a good example.
 Does the Scripture above only apply to a person who can swallow a camel?
 If it does, does it also apply to a person if he has swallowed a camel, but has never strained at a gnat?
 What about someone who has swallowed a gnat because the spaces between their teeth are too wide to strain a gnat?”
 Yes, this dialog is foolish, but it is no less foolish than some of the dialog that was going on between the Scribes and Pharisees.
 Not only were they having discussions like this, but they were also imposing laws upon the religious people of their day based on such dialog.
-We need to be careful before you sit in judgment of the Scribes and Pharisees.
+We need to be careful before we sit in judgment of the Scribes and Pharisees.
 Dialog just as ridicules goes on today in the modern Church.
 I have been guilty of such dialog early in in my walk with the Lord.
 Oh Yeah, I spent many years as a Pharisee in training.
 I thank the Lord I failed out of that program.

 Picture this fictitious scene.
 The Lord calls to Moses “Moses come on up the top of the mountain and bring plenty of parchment and a box of pens.”
 So Moses gathers everything he will need and stuffs into his backpack and heads up the mountain.
 Upon arriving at the top, God tells him to “Pull up a rock and get comfortable.
 This is going to take a while.
 I told you to bring the parchment because you don’t have enough camels to carry this story if we write it down on stone tablets.”
 (If you think of an old Jewish guy speaking it will help you with the narrative.
 Maybe if I ever incorporate this into an audiobook, I can get Mel Brooks to read this part.)
 Now the Lord asks Moses if he is ready and Moses responds while stretching out his arms and cracking his knuckles, “I am ready Lord.”
 The Lord begins “Now let me tell you how this whole thing started….”